 Buca San Giovanni

-This restaurant make up a special part of Florentine history.
+This restaurant makes up a special part of Florentine history.
 Dating back to 1882, originally it was the ancient sacristy of the nearby Baptistery of St. John, and it also lays claim to having hosted several famous celebrities including the bachelor party for President JFK.
-The position is practically one of a kind and in the warmer months it provides seating overlooking the Duomo!
+The position is practically one of a kind and in the warmer months, it provides seating overlooking the Duomo!
 However, do remember with all of this there is always a surcharge - and their cover fee can be a bit steep.

 The menu is rich, and perhaps it is a little more elegant than many “trattorias” with a few dishes that incorporate tradition with a flair.
-However, they also have several classics from the Florentine kitchen: Ossobuco alla Fiorentina, Stracotta di Chianti as well as several traditional Italian pastas: Linguine al pesto alla genovese, Bucatini all'amatriciana, Spaghetti alla carbonara, Penne rigate all'arrabbiata and Lasagna.
+However, they also have several classics from the Florentine kitchen: Ossobuco alla Fiorentina, Stracotta di Chianti as well as several traditional Italian pastas: Linguine al pesto alla Genovese, Bucatini all'amatriciana, Spaghetti alla carbonara, Penne rigate all'arrabbiata and Lasagna.

 What do others say: They have a really nice seating outside in the Piazza di San Giovanni but go and sit inside.
 We've really enjoyed the foods and services, even we had a chance to take a picture with the owner.